jacomyma/mapping-controversies/_pages/tuto-1-4.md

 Like before, make an **annotated visualization** from your dashboard, by exporting it into Google Slides, adding information, then exporting an image.

+# Documents produced

+Keep somewhere, for sharing, the following document:
+* The annotated visualization (JPEG or PNG)

 # Next tutorial

 ☕ Coffee time!
 Rest your eyes, then head for the next tutorial: